How to visit Tikal from Mexico?

 Starting Point: Chiapas, Mexico

-There are a few options to cross the border with Guatemala y visit Tikal:
+There are a few options to cross the border with Guatemala and visit Tikal:

 By bus, shuttle, and minibus from Tuxtla Gutierrez via Villahermosa and Palenque.
 This trip will cost from 70 USD to 180 USD and will take from 18 to 21 hours.
 You will need to walk and take a few different buses.

-Or drive on your own from Tuxtla Gutierrez (9 hours) or from Palenque (6 hours).
+Or drive from Tuxtla Gutierrez (9 hours) or from Palenque (6 hours).

-There is also another option – to fly, but it will cost from 200 USD to 350 USD or higher.
+There is also an option to fly, but it costs from 200 USD to 350 USD or higher.

 Find a Reputable Tourist Agency